Yes, that happened back in 2011

-There are an endless array of branches to the online marketing world.
+There is an endless array of branches to the online marketing world.

 To name a few, you need to understand websites, code, content management, client management, graphic design, analytics, advertising methods, marketing strategies, sales funnels, copywriting.
 I’m sure there are several others I’m missing.

 Don’t get overwhelmed.

 Then build a website for another person – whether they are friends or family.
 Paid is great, but free is OK to gain

 Over time, you should find yourself naturally curious about all of these subjects.
 You don’t need to be an expert in every single one.